B L Vulliamy, Pall Mall

-The attractive rosewood case with original patina has a stepped and chamfered top.
-The sides of the case have arched brass mouldings to the glazed panels.
-The front opening door with chamfered angles and inset panels has a brass sight ring to the dial.
-The case stands on block feet and has a solid rear door.
+The attractive rosewood case with lovely patina has a stepped and chamfered top, arched brass mouldings to the glazed side panels, the front door with chamfered angles and inset panels.
+Solid rear door and block feet.